Merck Manual

 Indirect effects of smoking can be serious.

-Smoking-related fires occur in about 7600 residential buildings in the US each year, according to the Federal Emergency Management Agency (FEMA).
-These fires cause about 365 deaths, 925 injuries, and $326 million in property loss annually.
-Such fires are the leading cause of deaths resulting from unintentional fires in the US.
+Smoking-related fires occur in approximately 7800 residential buildings in the United States each year, according to the Federal Emergency Management Agency (FEMA).
+These fires cause approximately 275 deaths, 750 injuries, and $361 million in property loss annually.
+(See FEMA: Residential Building Smoking Fire Trends [2012-2021].)
+Such fires are the leading cause of deaths resulting from unintentional fires in the United States.

 Drug interactions with smoking are common.
 The effects are largely due to induction of metabolic enzymes in the liver by tar byproducts of smoking.
 Nicotine does not similarly induce metabolic enzymes, and thus drug-induction effects do not occur with nicotine replacement therapy or e-cigarettes.
-Levels and sometimes clinical effects of the following drugs are decreased by chronic smoking, primarily by induction of CYP2A6 enzymes:
+Levels and sometimes clinical effects of the following medications and substances are decreased by chronic smoking, primarily by induction of CYP2A6 enzymes:

 • Estrogens (oral)